The Bible Stands Alone

 One famous philosopher Aristotle proposed the concept that there must be a prime mover, a primary cause.
 In other words, an uncaused cause.

-What does the Bible say concerning the nature of God in this aspect?
+What does the Bible say concerning the nature of God as an uncaused being?

 "Have you not known?